Phoebus High School

 Phoebus High School is a public high school in Hampton, Virginia.
 Named after the neighborhood and former town of Phoebus, it is the newest of the four high schools in Hampton City Schools.
-It is considered unique for the IDEA Academy which includes Video Media Design, Engineering, and Video Game Programming.
 Phoebus continues to add nationally board certified teachers and several students have earned industry certifications via the CTE department.

 History

 Phoebus High School opened in 1975 as the newest high school in the City of Hampton, Virginia.
 It was designed as an "Open-Concept" school: Permanent interior walls were minimized in favor of partitions that could be adjusted depending on building needs.
 This was a popular trend in many schools built in the 1970s.

 Recent upgrades include interior walls, lights and switches, a renovation of the gymnasium and theater as well as the main entrances to the school.

 Today Phoebus is home of Hampton City Schools' "Behind the Wheel" program.